adneskuo/linecounter/README.md

 wcc.exe is a Windows console application.

-You can enter the C/C++ source code and get the total number of lines and the number of lines excluding comments, in a format similar to 'wc -l' format.
+You can enter the C/C++ or Python source code and get the total number of lines and the number of lines excluding comments, in a format similar to 'wc -l' format.

 example)
 ```